 Sec.
-39. Priority in Funding the Michigan School Readiness Program - REVISED
+39. Priority in Funding the Michigan School Readiness Program

-Describes how districts will be prioritized to receive Michigan School Readiness Program funds.
+Describes how districts will be prioritized to receive Michigan School Readiness Program funds and defines the calculation of the maximum number of children eligible in each district for School Readiness Funds.

 Sec.
 39a.
-Federal Fund - PARTIAL VETO
+Federal Fund